amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 # OAuth 2.0

 ## Overview
-Meraki APIs are RESTful APIs that network administrators can use to programmatically manage and monitor Meraki environments.
+Meraki APIs are RESTful APIs that developers can use to programmatically manage and monitor Meraki environments.

-Previously, developers accessed these APIs only through administrator-scoped API keys.
+Previously, developers accessed these APIs only through user-scoped API keys.

 This document explains the new application-scoped authentication method based on OAuth 2.0, detailing its implementation and benefits.
-The OAuth 2.0 method replaces the application's reliance on administrator-scoped API keys and offers several benefits not available with administrator-scoped API keys.
+The OAuth 2.0 method replaces the application's reliance on user-scoped API keys and offers several benefits not available with user-scoped API keys.

 ## What Is OAuth 2.0?

 OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data securely, eliminating the need for administrators to reveal their credentials or API keys.

-OAuth 2.0 is commonly used to allow access through delegation, particularly in the context of APIs and web applications.
-OAuth 2.0 provides a secure and standardized way for you, the network administrator, to authorize third-party access to your resources while maintaining control over data.
+OAuth 2.0 is commonly used to allow delegated access, particularly in the context of APIs and web applications.
+OAuth 2.0 provides a secure and standardized way for the network administrator, to authorize third-party access to their resources while maintaining control over data.

 [Learn more about the OAuth framework and definitions](https://oauth.net/2/)